FlipsideCrypto/sdk/js/README.md

 GM frens, you've found yourself at the Flipside Crypto Velocity JS/typescript sdk.
 <br>
 <br>
-This SDK let's you access all the query awesomeness of [FlipsideCrypto's Velocity product](https://app.flipsidecrypto.com) programmatically.
+This SDK let's you access all the query awesomeness of [Flipside Crypto's Velocity product](https://app.flipsidecrypto.com), programmatically.
 The SDK can be run both in the browser and on the server.
 All blockchain data found in the [Velocity UI](https://app.flipsidecrypto.com) can be programmatically queried via the SDK.
 <br>
 <br>
-The Data Flows in Your Environment 🥳
+The Data Flows in your Environment 🥳
 <br>
 <br>

 ## 🗝 Want early access?
 Grab an API Key

 Our [JS/Typescript SDK](./js/) is currently in private alpha.
-We're accepting a limited number of users that want to test out the SDK and provide feedback.
+We're accepting a limited number of users to test out the SDK and provide feedback.
 <br>
 <br>
 Fill out this [form](https://forms.gle/Hii64SznA9B9dhLJ8) if your interested in early access.